 Practice succession planting to ensure a long harvest time.
 Sow carrots, beans, beetroot, radishes, spinach and lettuce every 2-3 weeks so you don’t run out.
-I also direct sow zucchini seed every few weeks, all throughout summer, for an extra large harvest!
+I also direct sow a zucchini seed or two every couple of weeks, all throughout summer, to extend my harvest.

 When planting from punnets, avoid planting in the middle of the day if it's a hot day.
 Soak the seedlings in a seaweed tea first to avoid transplant shock and water them well once they are in.

 Keep an eye out for bugs that plague your plants!
 The white butterfly is out in full force now, its little caterpillar offspring ready to annihilate your brassicas.

 Aphids can also be a problem, on any of your vegetables or fruit trees.
 If you catch them quick enough you can squish the few there are with your finger (check the undersides of leaves too).
 If it's a big infestation, spray the aphids directly with a mixture of unscented liquid soap and water (1 tablespoon soap, 1 tablespoon cooking oil to 1 litre of water) or neem oil.

 Other pests and diseases to watch for: